NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1CentralityBinner_1_1FlexiBin.md

 ---

-title: "Rivet::CentralityBinner::FlexiBin"
+title: 'struct Rivet::CentralityBinner::FlexiBin'
-summary: "A flexible bin struct to be used to store temporary AnalysisObjects. "
+description: "A flexible bin struct to be used to store temporary AnalysisObjects. "

 ---